 Christopher Murphy

-Chief Executive Officer for Thoughtworks North America
+Chief Revenue and Client Officer

-18-year Tenure
+19-year Tenure

+Age 51

-Served as our Chief Executive Officer for Thoughtworks North America since 2018.
+Served as our Chief Client and Revenue Officer since 2023.
+Prior to that, Mr. Murphy served as our Chief Executive Officer for Thoughtworks North America from 2018 to 2023.
 Prior to that, Mr. Murphy was Group Managing Director of Europe, Middle East and South Asia from 2015 to 2018, Chief Strategy Officer and Global Head of Marketing from 2012 to 2015, Managing Director of Asia Pacific from 2008 to 2012 and Associate General Counsel from 2004 to 2007.
 Prior to joining Thoughtworks, Mr. Murphy was a Senior Solicitor in the Intellectual Property and Information Technology Group at Mayer Brown and a Senior Associate in the Intellectual Property and Information Technology Group at Corrs Chambers Westgarth.
 Mr. Murphy earned a Bachelor of Science in computer science from the University of Melbourne, a Bachelor of Laws from the University of Melbourne, a Master of Laws (Intellectual Property) from Monash University and a Master of Information Technology from Monash University.